Hi! I’m a Software Engineer, currently working at Airbnb.

-At Penn, I did research in Natural Language Processing with Chris Callison-Burch.
-My research involved developing automatic methods of ranking adjectives by their intensity (e.g., good < great < excellent).
+At Penn, I did research in natural language processing with Chris Callison-Burch.
+Specifically, I worked on on automatic inference of adjective semantics.
 Additionally, I served as Co-Director of Hack4Impact, a student-run 501(c)(3) nonprofit that designs and develops software for nonprofit organizations.
 I also served as Head Teaching Assistant for Penn’s introductory data structures and algorithms course, CIS 121.

 I have held software engineering internships at Apple and Google.

-I am also the founder of WiC Hacks, a hackathon for college and high school women at Rochester Institute of Technology, which is in its fourth year.
+I am also the founder of WiC Hacks, a hackathon for college and high school women at Rochester Institute of Technology, which is in its fifth year.